STARS Bylaws

 Section 1.
 Purpose.

-STARS addresses the interests of librarians and library staff involved with interlibrary loan, document delivery, remote circulation, access services, cooperative reference, cooperative collection development, remote storage, and other shared library services as well as providers of products and services which support resource sharing.
+STARS addresses the interests of librarians and library staff involved in resource sharing and other access-related services in all types of libraries including interlibrary loan, document delivery, remote circulation, cooperative reference, cooperative collection development, remote storage, and other shared library services as well as providers of products and services which support these activities.

 Section 2.
 Responsibilities.

-a) Provide education and training opportunities which develop the professional skills and knowledge of librarians and library staff engaged in resource sharing;
+b) Provide education and training opportunities to develop the professional skills and knowledge of resource sharing practitioners;

-d) Monitor developments in resource sharing methods, services, and products, identify issues of common concern, and recommend solutions which enhance services for all users;
+e) Monitor developments in related methods, services, and products; identify issues of common concern; and recommend solutions to enhance services for all users;

-f) Maintain liaisons and collaborate with all ALA units that have a bearing on resource sharing concerns;
+i) Maintain liaisons and collaborate with all ALA units that impact resource sharing;

-j) Serve as an advisory body to the RUSA Board on issues affecting resource sharing.
+j) Serve as an advisory body to the RUSA Board regarding resource sharing issues.

 Article III.
 Membership

-Members of this Section shall be those members of the Reference and User Services Association of the American Library Association who choose to join STARS according to American Library Association Bylaws.
+Members of this Section are members of the Reference and User Services Association of the American Library Association who choose to join STARS.

 Article IV.
 Officers and Duties